Qumulo/docs/_includes/content-reuse/admin-guides/replicating-data/creating-managing-continuous-replication-relationship.md

 ## To Authorize a Replication Relationship
 {% include note.html content="If your cluster is currently in a blackout window or if continuous replication for the replication relationship is disabled, replication doesn't begin.
 For more information, see [Replication: Blackout Windows](https://care.qumulo.com/hc/en-us/articles/360019101513) on Qumulo Care." %}

-1. Log in to the Web UI on the target cluster.
+1. Log in to the Qumulo Core Web UI on the target cluster.

    A notification banner informing you of a new relationship authorization request appears.